Myla Rose Saloon opens in Lodge on the Blue (formerly Skier’s Edge) south of Breckenridge

 “I looked at the area … and saw that there’s a lot of population out here, and a long drive into town,” said its new owner, Kansas City resident Tom Lyons.
 “It just made sense for the people I have staying here to have something so they can get a bite … and not have to go in to town.
 To support them, but also the local community, as we are the only commercial property out here.”

 Purchased a year ago by Lyons and his company Global Connections, Inc., and renamed Lodge by the Blue, the resort underwent extensive renovations.
 One of the additions to the lodge was adding a restaurant and bar open to the public as well as guests, called Myla Rose Saloon, named after Lyons’ granddaughter.
-The Saloon will open Thursday, Dec.
-15, at 3 p.m., and will be open five days a week Wednesday through Sunday for happy hour and dinner.
+The Saloon recently opened on Thursday, Dec.
+15, and will be open Thursday through Sunday for happy hour and dinner.

 Just outside of town, the restaurant is a prime location for Blue River residents and Park County commuters, along with offering a convenient dining spot for lodge guests.
 Purchased as a property for Lyons’ company, Global Connections, the lodge offers one- and two-bedroom suites as well as studios.
 Global Connections is a member-based travel service, offering 3,500 properties across the world for its members to stay at a discounted rate — although you don’t have to be a member to rent a room at the Lodge.